Room Care + Facility Policies

 - Kerosene heaters or electric heaters, electric blankets, candles or incense, open flame self-igniting or explosive apparatus

 - Do not put holes in the wall.

-- Only use blue painter’s tape to affix decorations to your walls.
+- Only use blue "painter’s tape" to affix decorations to your walls.
 Blue painter’s tape is specifically designed to prevent damage to walls and painted surfaces.
-Your RA has a limited supply of blue tape for you to use.

 - Any marks left on your walls by other tape or adhesives will not be considered normal wear and tear when you check out and you may be charged for damages.